-As of December 31, 2008, Mediacom's cable systems, which are owned and operated through our operating subsidiaries and those of Mediacom LLC, passed an estimated 2.84 million homes and served approximately 1.32 million basic subscribers and 2.95 million revenue generating units ("RGUs").
-Mediacom LLC is also a wholly-owned subsidiary of Mediacom.
+As of December 31, 2008, Mediacom's cable systems, which are owned and operated through our operating subsidiaries and those of Mediacom Broadband LLC ("Mediacom Broadband"), passed an estimated 2.84 million homes and served approximately 1.32 million basic subscribers and 2.95 million revenue generating units ("RGUs").
+Mediacom Broadband is also a wholly-owned subsidiary of our manager.
 A basic subscriber is a customer who purchases one or more video services; RGUs represent the sum of basic subscribers and digital, HSD and phone customers.